dijux/gtrendsjs/README.md

 ### supports params
 ```
-const CATEGORIES = {
-  all: "all",
-  business: "b",
-  entertainment: "e",
-  health: "h",
-  sicTech: "t",
-  sports: "s",
-  top: "t",
-}
+supported categories : 'all, business, entertainment, health, sicTech, sports, top'

-const COUNTRIES = ['FR', 'EG', 'HK', 'IL', 'SA', 'TW', 'TH', 'TR', 'UK', 'US', 'VT'];
+list of countries to use not all of them are supported ['FR', 'EG', 'HK', 'IL', 'SA', 'TW', 'TH', 'TR', 'UK', 'US', 'VT'];
 ```

 ### testing
 the code is not well tested, but a basic test is written to verify if is library is getting the right data, to develop upon it in the future maybe !